meghnavarma0/movie-magic/README.md

 ## Movie Magic

 Simple Movie Searching App Created In React.
 Uses a Movie API to Display Searched Movie.
+The project fetches data from 'https://www.omdbapi.com' API.
+The API is used to fetch data about the searched movie.
+The application is made on react.

 ### Features
 - Top Search Bar to Easily Search a Movie.